HL7/fhir-mdi-ig/input/pagecontent/mdi_use_cases.md

 This IG provides FHIR messaging artifacts for exchanging document bundles containing the death certificate information for review and additional information for cremation clearance, if needed.

 **FHIR Resource** listed on Artifacts, [Death Certificate Review Profiles](artifacts.html#death-certificate-review-profiles):
-* Bundle - Message Death Certificate Review: Message bundle profile providing a FHIR “wrapper” to contain a message header and a document bundle for death certificate review workflows.
+* **Bundle - Message Death Certificate Review**: Message bundle profile providing a FHIR “wrapper” to contain a message header and a document bundle for death certificate review workflows.
-* MessageHeader - Death Certificate Review: Message header profile indicating that a document bundle is the focus of the message, the reason for the message (e.g., cremation clearance), and additional information about the status of the death certificate.
+* **MessageHeader - Death Certificate Review**: Message header profile indicating that a document bundle is the focus of the message, the reason for the message (e.g., cremation clearance), and additional information about the status of the death certificate.
-* Bundle - Document Death Certificate Review: Document bundle profile providing a FHIR “wrapper” to contain a composition document.
+* **Bundle - Document Death Certificate Review**: Document bundle profile providing a FHIR “wrapper” to contain a composition document.
-* Composition - Death Certificate Review: Composition profile containing Death Certificate components defined in the Vital Records Death Reporting (VRDR) FHIR Implementation Guide as the first sections.
+* **Composition - Death Certificate Review**: Composition profile containing Death Certificate components defined in the Vital Records Death Reporting (VRDR) FHIR Implementation Guide as the first sections.
 Additional sections represent information often used for cremation clearance workflows and data quality reviews.
-* Observation - Medical Information Data Quality
+* **Observation - Medical Information Data Quality**
-* Observation - Personal Information Data Quality
+* **Observation - Personal Information Data Quality**
-* Observation - Communicable Disease
+* **Observation - Communicable Disease**
-* Observation - Embalmed
+* **Observation - Embalmed**
-* Organization - Crematorium
+* **Organization - Crematorium**

 This implementation guide does not define FHIR resources for other aspects of the cremation clearance workflow, such as fee payment.